Skip to content

 Beirut Ghost Theme Homepage Introduction

-Use HTML image element to add an image, for example:
+Use an HTML image element to add an image, for example:

 <img src='https://media0.giphy.com/media/jpbnoe3UIa8TU8LM13/200w.webp' alt='' width='32' height='32'>

-The visible image size will be 32px and zoomed a little when you hover over it.
+The visible image size will be 32px and will zoom in slightly when you hover over it.

 <a href='/url'>Link</a>